How to Value a Heating and Air Conditioning Business in 2026: A Complete Expert Guide

 • Easier to forecast

-HVAC businesses with a high percentage of recurring revenue almost always command higher multiples.
+HVAC businesses with a high percentage of recurring revenue almost always command higher valuation multiples.

 Strong Brand and Local Market Reputation